 - Remove rubber tips from door stops, so children cannot choke on them, or install one-piece doorstops.

 - Pay attention to all equipment recalls, including those for “hand-me-downs.”

 - Buy medicines, vitamins and household products with child-resistant caps.
-Store in their original containers and place out of the reach of children.

 - Keep toys with small parts (and other small objects) out of the reach of toddlers and young children.
 If the object can fit easily into the cardboard center of a roll of toilet tissue, the object can pose a choking hazard.

 - If you own any firearms, always store unloaded and locked.
 Firearms and ammunition should be stored separately.